MorphiaOrg/morphia-docs/content/morphia/2.4/mapping.md

 {{< /admonition >}}

 As of 2.2, mapping information can be defined on methods instead of fields.
-All the same rules apply, simply the location of the annotations are moved to the getters and/or setters.Annotations can live on either the `get` or the `set` method and Morphia will detect them.
+All the same rules apply, simply the location of the annotations are moved to the getters and/or setters.
+Annotations can live on either the `get` or the `set` method and Morphia will detect them.
 If the same annotation is applied to both the `get` and the `set` behavior is unpredictable so care should be taken to avoid such a scenario.
 Customs in other libraries tend to favor annotating the `get` methods and this is also recommended here for consistency.